New Jersey’s Less Famous West Coast, along the Delaware River

 While Holcombe House is no longer an inn, there are three of note that hold their own place in New Jersey history.

 The National Hotel in Frenchtown opened as a stagecoach stop and brothel in 1833, then reopened as an inn in 1850.
 Big names, such as Wild Bill Cody and Annie Oakley, have contributed to its colorful past.
-It has 10 guest rooms, all different shapes and sizes, from smaller rooms with queen-size beds to a large king room with hot tub.
+It has 10 guest rooms, all different shapes and sizes, from smaller rooms with queen-size beds to a large king room with a hot tub.
 A stay at The National is a step back in time as you enter the inn from the wide, rocking-chair front porch.

 The furnishings have character and charm, and its restaurant, only recently reopened, places a focus on local ingredients and is one of three places in town that offers liquor by the drink.
-One other is in the basement of The National — The Rathskeller, a bar with good drinks, no food service, a dank smell but marvelous underground ambiance.
+One other is in the basement of The National — The Rathskeller, a bar with good drinks, no food service, a dank smell but a marvelous underground ambiance.
 Online: www.thenationalhotelnj.com.

 The tiny town of Stockton is home to the enchanting Woolverton Inn, a romantic bed-and-breakfast that sits high on the hill above town overlooking the Delaware River.
 The foundation was built in 1792 with significant improvements made to the original farmhouse in the mid-1800s.